 Honda Prelude Service

-Our Honda Prelude service specialists at Toole's Garage has been your Honda experts in the San Carlos and San Francisco areas since 1983.
+Our Honda Prelude service specialists at Toole's Garage has been your Honda experts in the San Carlos, Valley Springs, and San Francisco areas since 1983.
 As the first Honda Independent Repair facility, we take pride in knowing the ins and outs of your Honda Prelude service schedule.
 We know what it takes to keep your Honda Prelude in top shape.

 Honda Prelude - Facts about your sports coupe

 The Honda Prelude was perhaps one of the Japanese automaker’s most popular and innovative vehicles ever produced.
 Spanning five generations of vehicles over 22 years, the Prelude was Honda’s leading edge for technology and style.
 Many of Honda’s current standard features, like VTEC electronic variable timing systems and double wishbone suspensions, first premiered on the Prelude.

 The Prelude began life in 1978 as a stripped down accord but left production in 2001 as one of the best reviewed front wheel drive four-cylinder engine cars ever produced.
 The first generation was muscular but little else, but the second generation Prelude wowed everyone with its engineering and power.
 The 1982 and 1983 Prelude models were considered nearly perfect for the time, and they marked the first time the double wishbone suspension system was used by Honda.